KarMiles/campervan-adventures/README.md

 * Goal 1: Optimal visibility and functionality on various devices will be tested using [Responsive Designs](http://ami.responsivedesign.is)
 * Goal 2: Testing fo accesibility of the site [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
 * Goal 3: Performance testing [Lighthouse](https://developers.google.com/web/tools/lighthouse)
-* Goal 4: For spotting unexpected errors the site will also be tested by human testers.
+* Goal 4: Testing for user stories (screenshots of the finished product and explanation how the site meets the requirements of the user stories).

 # Credits
 * Code